flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

 | Regular .NET 6 on dotnet6 | 353.86 | 36.30 | 1.00 |
 | Regular .NET 7 on provided.al2 | 446.86 | 9.23 | 1.21 |

-As you can see, Native AOT shows better numbers for the hot and cold start.
+As you can see, Native AOT shows better numbers for the warm and cold start.
 ReadyToRun in dotnet runtime also shows better numbers for the cold start than regular projects and self-contained R2R.

 __*You can subscribe to my [Telegram channel](https://t.me/dotnetarticles), where I post interesting .NET-related stuff and tech news.*__

 ## What to read
-- https://github.com/awslabs/dotnet-nativeaot-labs - you can check this project repository for Native AOT cloud samples
+- https://github.com/awslabs/dotnet-nativeaot-labs - you can check this project repository for Native AOT cloud samples and to get more information about Native AOT in cloud
 - https://github.com/dotnet/runtime/blob/main/src/coreclr/nativeaot/docs/compiling.md
 - https://docs.microsoft.com/en-us/dotnet/core/deploying/native-aot
 - https://github.com/dotnet/coreclr/blob/master/Documentation/botr/readytorun-overview.md